 - Developing a relationship with the farmer who grows their food and learning more about how food is grown

 CSAs aren’t confined to produce.
 Some farmers also offer members shares of eggs, jam, homemade bread, meat, cheese, flowers or other farm products along with vegetables and fruit.
-Sometimes, like Garden of Eden, several farmers will offer their products together, to offer the widest variety to their members.
+Sometimes, farmers will get together and offer their products together, to offer the widest variety of seasonal food to their members.

 Building Local Food Communities